-- Following the video, Catie discussed the planning process being utilized. background for the project, and past efforts including the 2011 Master Plan. - She explained how current efforts are informed by previous community engagement of the past as well as two HCDA/PBR HAWAII convened Open House sessions and Park Peek event held in 2014. - conducted, information was gathered, and ideas were generated.
+- Tom made opening remarks, introduced PBR HAWAII presenters and an HCDA video that provided potential park utilization concepts and opportunities for collaboration relative to the Master Plan effort. - Following the video, Catie discussed the planning process being utilized. background for the project, and past efforts including the 2011 Master Plan. - She explained how current efforts are informed by previous community engagement of the past as well as two HCDA/PBR HAWAII convened Open House sessions and Park Peek event held in 2014. - conducted, information was gathered, and ideas were generated.
 In addition to For the planning process, from August to December 2014 research was public input solicited during the 2014 Open House sessions Parks Peek event, an on-line tool (http://kakaakomakaiparks.mindmixer.com/) engaged more than 2,000 people.
 0

-NOLLILU OFFICE 11 Bishop Street, Suite 650 nolulu, Hawaii 96813-3484
+HONOLLLU OFFICE 1001 Bishop Street, Suite 650 Honoluli, Hawaii 96813-3484